Learning GAN-based Foveated Reconstruction to Recover Perceptually Important Image Features

-\paragraph{Task} The experiment started with a short initial warm-up phase, where the participants were given instructions about the task.
-Later, in each trial, three patches were presented on the screen: (1) the original patch at the fixation point, (2) a synthesized stimulus on either right or left side at a given eccentricity, and (3) the original patch on the opposite side at the same eccentricity.
-The stimuli were visible to both eyes, and the participants were asked to select the patch that was more similar to the reference by pressing the left or right arrow keys.
-Although we asked the participants to maintain their gaze position at the center of the screen during the experiment, there could be involuntary changes in the gaze position from time to time.
-In order to preserve the retinal position of the stimuli against involuntary eye movements of participants, the stimuli followed the eye movements (\refFig{gazes}).
-For this purpose, gaze position is continuously monitored using an eye tracker.
-The participant was not required to always focus on one point, because the stimuli were always following the gaze point.
-The participants did not receive feedback on correct responses.
-We tested the visibility of distortions at: \SI{8}{\degree} (the end of parafovea \cite{wandell1997foundations}), \SI{14}{\degree} (the center of perifovea \cite{wandell1997foundations, strasburger2011peripheral}), and \SI{20}{\degree}, for which the stimuli spanned \SI{3.21}{\degree}, \SI{3.08}{\degree}, and \SI{2.89}{\degree}.
+Although we asked the participants to maintain their gaze at the center of the screen during the experiment, involuntary changes in the position of the gaze might have occurred from time to time.
+To preserve the retinal position of the stimuli against involuntary movements of the eyes of the participants, the stimuli followed the eye movements (see \refFig{gazes}).
+For this purpose, the gaze position is continuously monitored by using an eye tracker.
+The participants were not required to always focus on one point because the stimuli always followed the gaze point.
+The participants did not receive feedback on the correctness of their responses.
+We tested the visibility of distortions at \SI{8}{\degree} (the end of the parafovea \cite{wandell1997foundations}), \SI{14}{\degree} (the center of the perifovea \cite{wandell1997foundations, strasburger2011peripheral}), and \SI{20}{\degree}, for which the stimuli spanned \SI{3.21}{\degree}, \SI{3.08}{\degree}, and \SI{2.89}{\degree}, respectively.
 The distance between the participant and the display was set to 70 cm during the experiment.
 At this viewing distance, each pixel spanned approximately 0.012 visual degrees.
-We did not impose a limit on the viewing time and average duration of each trial was measured as 2 seconds.
-In total, each participant performed \changed{1800 trials, leading to a total duration of almost 1 hour}.
-The order of the images, eccentricities, and the sides on which the test stimuli were shown was randomized.
-We used these experiment settings with both of the stimuli types (created using texture synthesis and Gaussian blur).
+We did not impose a limit on the viewing time, and the average duration of each trial was 2 seconds.
+In total, each participant performed 1800 trials, leading to a total duration of almost 1 hour.
+The order of the images, eccentricities, and sides on which the test stimuli were shown were randomized.
+We used these experimental settings with both types of stimuli (created using texture synthesis and Gaussian blur).